Run iOS Simulator Without Launching Xcode By Using an Alias

 Apple recently simplified the way Xcode is installed, bundling everything into a single /Applications/Xcode.app/ directory and removing the /Developer directory that used to exist.
 There are some advantages to this approach, but one of the annoyances is that you now have to launch the iPhone or iPad simulator by opening Xcode first.
 Well, that’s not entirely true, you can actually still directly launch iOS Simulator without opening Xcode first by creating an alias.

 - From the Finder, hit Command+Shift+G and paste in the following path, depending on your version of OS X:

-Alternatively, you can click here to grab a pre-made alias in a zip bundle that will open iOS Simulator automatically.
+Alternatively, you can grab a pre-made alias in a zip bundle that will open iOS Simulator automatically.
 Throw that on the desktop or in the Dock for easy access.